openconfig/reference/rpc/gnmi/gnmi-specification.md

 >
 ```

 ### 2.4.2 Path Aliases

-In some cases, a client or target MAY desire to utilises aliases for a particular path - such that subsequent messages can be compressed by utilising the alias, rather than using a complete representation of the path.
+In some cases, a client or target MAY desire to utilise aliases for a particular path - such that subsequent messages can be compressed by utilising the alias, rather than using a complete representation of the path.
 Doing so reduces total message length, by ensuring that redundant information can be removed.

 Support for path aliases MAY be provided by a target.
 In a case where a target does not support aliases, the maximum message length SHOULD be considered, especially in terms of bandwidth utilisation, and the efficiency of message generation.